andrelandgraf/foodo-alexa-skill/README.md

 # foodoo-alexa-skill

+## What is this repository for?

+This repository hosts the Alexa skill and lambda function of the Foodo Platform.

 ## Set up the dev environment

 This repository is set-up for unix systems only.
 Some scripts will not work on Windows, so it is storngly recommended that you work with this repository on a unix machine.